Prof Ron Maughan (Chair of the Program Committee)

 She was awarded an Hon Fellowship of the Faculty of Sport and Exercise Medicine, RSCI in Sept 2016 and in April 2021 was appointed to the Adjunct Professor role at the University of Limerick.

 Prof James Morton

-James is a Professor of Exercise Metabolism at Liverpool John Moores University (LJMU), where he has authored over 170 research publications related to sports science, physiology and nutrition.
-In addition to academia, James has also worked in a number of sport nutrition related roles across both high performance sport and industry.
+James is a Professor of Exercise Metabolism at Liverpool John Moores University (LJMU), where he has authored over 200 research publications related to sports physiology and nutrition.
+James has also worked in a number of performance support related roles across both high performance sport and industry.
 From 2010-2015, he was the performance nutritionist to Liverpool FC before taking up the position of Nutrition and Physical Performance Lead for Team Sky between 2015 and 2019.
 In this role, he was responsible for the performance nutrition strategy for 5 consecutive Tour de France wins.
-James is also the Director of Performance Solutions for Science in Sport (SiS) where he leads the Performance Solutions programme that encompasses the strategic delivery of bespoke performance solutions and innovation for SiS and their elite partners (e.g. the Ineos Grenadiers, Milwaukee Bucks and the FA Women’s teams).
-He also sits on the Technical Steering Panel for the English Institute of Sport and is a High Performance Mentor for the FA Premier League.
+James is also the Director of Performance Solutions for Science in Sport (SiS) where he leads the Performance Solutions programme that encompasses the strategic delivery of bespoke performance solutions and innovation for SiS and their elite partners.
+James also advises INEOS Sport, where he has led the creation and delivery of the INEOS X programme that aims to share knowledge and best practice on performance support across the INEOS Sport portfolio.
+He is also a Performance Mentor for the FA Premier League.

 Prof Craig Sale